codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

 Look, I will finish the technical assessment in the morning.
-If it works out and
+If it works out and I

 ## Description